Wyndham Springfield City Centre: History

+Building

-The lower 15 floors are accessed by glass elevators with surrounding city views while ascending or descending, while the upper 15 floors are accessed by ordinary interior elevators.
-The only exceptions to this system are that all elevators serve the basement (C), lobby/ground floor (M), 29th floor, and 30th floor.
-The building's lobby has a small waterfall and garden feature similar to the landmark Westin Peachtree hotel in downtown Atlanta, Georgia, but on a smaller scale.
-Floor 30 has several panoramic, high-end restaurants and bars, with scenic views of the surrounding state capital city.
+The lower 15 floors are accessed by glass elevators with city views, while the upper 15 floors are accessed by interior elevators.
+Floor 30 has several panoramic, high-end restaurants and bars, with views of the city.
 It has a parking garage owned by the City of Springfield, connected to the tower by an underground concourse and a skybridge.
-It has the unique distinction of being one of only 2 chain hotels in downtown Springfield, the other being the former President Abraham Lincoln Hotel (now renamed the Hilton DoubleTree Hotel), a rare number of hotels in a city center for a city of its size.